felixlopz/hubrise-test-task/content/developers/en/integration.md

 ## General Best Practices

-When you start developing your integration, some smart choices at the beginning can save you time and effort along the way.
+When you start developing your integration, taking the right decisions at the beginning can save you time and effort along the way.
 Here are a few suggestions.

 ### Create a Support Alias for HubRise

-When you create a HubRise account for your integration, use an email alias such as <support@your-solution.com>, with an email forward to your support team.
-In this way, all your support team will be able to access the HubRise logs for debugging purposes.
+We recommend registering a HubRise user account with an email alias such as <support@your-solution.com>.
+Your customers will just need to grant this user access to their HubRise accounts for your support team to access their HubRise logs for debugging purposes.

 You can then provide access to your HubRise account to as many individual users as you want (such as <alice@your-solution.com> or <bob@your-solution.com>).